dhritiamlani/100-days-of-code/log.md

 **Thoughts:**  I learnt a lot of tiny details that I wasn't aware of, that could cause discomfot to the visually impaired, deaf and the colorblind.
 It's pretty high priority but it's just briefly mentioned at college and that's it.
 I hope that could be changed.
 I'll make sure I focus on accessibility first before I go for the visuals.

+### Day 5: April 3, 2021

+**Today's Progress**: Completed the "Responsive Web Design Principles" and "CSS Flexbox" courses under the "Responsive Web Design" certification on freecodcamp.org

+**Thoughts:**  Flex-box, life-saver, same thing!!
+I only have CSS Grid left now and then I can finally work on the projects ^=^